sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/methods/box.md

 title: "Box"
 hidden: false
 ---
-Use the box method to grab data inside a box.
-This method works best with boxes that have a light background and unbroken dark borders.
+Use the box method to grab lines inside a box.
+This method works best with boxes that have a light background and dark, continuous borders.

 **Example**